unilaiva/unilaiva-songbook/README.md

   * `pdftk printout_unilaiva-songbook_A5_on_A4_doublesided_folded.pdf cat 1-endodd output unilaiva-songbook_odd.pdf`
   * `pdftk printout_unilaiva-songbook_A5_on_A4_doublesided_folded.pdf cat 1-endeven output unilaiva-songbook_even.pdf`
   * `lp -o PageSize=A4 unilaiva-songbook_odd.pdf`
-  * flip pages manually and feed them to the printer
+  * flip pages manually on the short edge and feed them to the printer
   * `lp -o PageSize=A4 unilaiva-songbook_even.pdf`
-  * cut the A4 pages in half to get the A5 pages
+  * cut the A4 pages in half to get the A5 pages and put them in correct order
-  * order the pages
   * punch holes and bind